JohnDoRight/FlyShakerGUI/README.md

 - Possible Future Updates

 ## Changelog
+4-8-2023: Made version 2 of GUI with Random Burst mode selection,
+          made Pulse Specs match Sine Specs, but with Duty Cycle
 3-18-2023: Added more to Readme.
 GUI Version 1 complete, ready for testing.

 ## Quickstart (no explanation)